The Last Black Man in San Francisco: A visual poem about tech bros, love of home

 The Sultan's long, hard journey from Iran to Hollywood: But Navid Negahban says Amazon, YouTube and Netflix are changing Hollywood for the better.

-Discuss: The Last Black Man in San Francisco: A visual poem about tech bros, love of home
+Discuss: The Last Black Man in San Francisco: An epic visual poem about love of home

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.